+The best Keurig coffee maker is very popular.
 Looking for a great single-use Keurig coffeemaker for your home or office?
 If you don’t mind investing in pods, then most people would suggest a Keurig model.
+You can also check out the best coffee pods to learn more.
 The problem, in our opinion, is deciding between the Keurig K50 vs. K55.

 These two are the most popular, best-selling Keurig models; the K50 and the K55 “Classic”.
 These two models have a lot of similarities, but what are the important differences?
 Let’s take a look at several key comparisons to help you make up your mind and learn more about these Keurig Models.